Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

 However, certain investment restrictions apply to the investor visa in the Philippines.
 If you own shares in corporations engaged in wholesale trading, you are excluded from applying for an investment visa in the Philippines.
 This prohibition is in place to preserve local economic interests and specific domestic business sectors.

-Requirements for the investor visa in the Philippines
+apply for sirv investment visa in the philippines

 Here are the primary investor visa requirements in the Philippines for the SIRV: